 How can I get a copy of my medical records?

-To get a copy of your outpatient clinic medical records (office or emergency room visits), you must complete the Authorization to Release Protected Health Information form.
+To get a copy of your medical records, you must complete the Authorization to Release Protected Health Information form.
 Download and print the form or obtain a copy from our office.
 We will be happy to fax or mail a copy of the release form to you.
 Fax Number 215-825-9086.

 A few important notes:

 - The authorization form must be signed by the patient.